quangdai501/vocabulary-note-extension/SETUP.md

 ### Test Popup Interface
 1. Click the extension icon in the toolbar
-2. You should see three tabs: Today Review, All Vocabulary, Add Word
+2. You should see the vocabulary overview and a shortcut to the full options page
-3. Check "All Vocabulary" to see your saved word
+3. Check the popup vocabulary list to see your saved word
-4. Go to "Add Word" and try adding a word manually
+4. Open the options page and go to "Add Word" to try adding a word manually

 ### Test Keyboard Shortcut
 1. Go to any webpage